ringwormGO/ringwormGO/README.md

 # ringwormGO
 Hello this is a small project where I am with friend experimenting/learning how to code.
-Most of my stuff is made in Visual Studio 2019/VS Code
+Most of our stuff is made in Visual Studio 2019/VS Code

 If you have a suggestion or a problem you want to report feel free to contact me at ringwormgo@gmail.com or create issue for a problem